stayhard/Seq.App.Transform/README.md

 ## Features

-- Quickly transform any event using javascript, 1-1 or 1-n
+- Quickly transform any event using javascript
 - Calculate rolling averages, min/max or sums over a period of time
 - Emit events at a specific interval
 - Combine with other apps, such as Slack or e-mail notifications to build intelligent alerts